Infineon/mtb-example-fx2g3-usbhs-device/README.md

 During initialization, the following steps are performed:

-1. All required data structures are initialized
+1. All the required data structures are initialized

 2. USBD and USB driver (CAL) layers are initialized

-3. The application registers all descriptors supported by the function/application with the USBD layer
+3. Application registers all descriptors supported by function/application with the USBD layer

 4. Application registers callback functions for different events like `RESET`, `SUSPEND`, `RESUME`, `SET_CONFIGURATION`, `SET_INTERFACE`, `SET_FEATURE`, and `CLEAR_FEATURE`.
-USBD calls the respective callback function when the corresponding events are detected
+USBD will call the respective callback function when the corresponding events are detected

-5. The data transfer state machines are initialized
+5. Initialize the data transfer state machines

-6. The application registers handlers for all relevant interrupts
+6. Application registers handlers for all relevant interrupts

-7. The application makes the USB device visible to the host by calling the Connect API
+7. Application makes the USB device visible to the host by calling the Connect API